niranjanrajesh02/BlockVote/README.md

 ### Start Frontend

-Navigate to `application-javascript/frontend` and run `npm start` to access the frontend.
-The frontend is constructed using React.js (Next.js).
+Navigate to `application-javascript/frontend/block-vote` and run `npm run start` or `npm run dev` to start the frontend application.
+The frontend is constructed using React.js (using Next.js).
 The frontend will run at localhost:3000.